Natsukki/DTMF-decoder/README.md

 This script is very simple.
 It works as follows -

-1- We read the .wav file in wave format.\n
+1- We read the .wav file in wave format.

-2- Split the signal into frames and process the frames one by one.\n 3- Apply Goertzel Filter on each frame then post-test the out for valid signals.
-And store the valid charaters found and the time in a dictionary. repeat the process for each frame.\n 4- Now we do clean up processing ( This takes the number of characters found and such and figures out what's a distinct key press.
+2- Split the signal into frames and process the frames one by one.

+3- Apply Goertzel Filter on each frame then post-test the out for valid signals.
+And store the valid charaters found and the time in a dictionary. repeat the process for each frame.

+4- Now we do clean up processing ( This takes the number of characters found and such and figures out what's a distinct key press.
    So say you pressed 8,5,2,1,1.
 The algorithm sees 8888852222221111111111111 .
-Cleaning up gives you 8,5,2,1,1) 5 - Now the task is done.\n
+Cleaning up gives you 8,5,2,1,1)

+5 - Now the task is done.